Exalex16/CPEN321-WOCMS/documentation/M3_Requirements_and_Design.md

                     - 3a1.
 The system notifies the user that there are no current recommendations and suggests waiting longer.
                 - 4a.
 The system encounters a server error or network issue and cannot fetch recommendations.
                     - 4a1.
 The system displays an error message and prompts the user to retry later.

-5. **Share Galleries**
-    - **Overview**:
-        1. Select and Share Galleries

-    - **Detailed Flow for Each Independent Scenario**:
-        1. **Select and Share Galleries**:
-            - **Description**: The user selects a photo gallery (one or more photos) and chooses who to share it.
-            - **Primary actor(s)**: User
-            - **Main success scenario**:
-                1. The user navigates to marker on map.
-                2. User click the share image button.
-                3. The user full in the email of the user they want to share to, and choose the image, then click share button.
-                4. The system confirms successful sharing.
-            - **Failure scenario(s)**:
-                - 3a.
-The system detects a missing or invalid permission setting.
-                    - 3a1.
-The user is prompted to correct sharing permissions before proceeding.
-                - 3b.
-The system encounters a server error or network issue and cannot share image.
-                    - 3a1.
-The system displays an error message and try again later

 6. **View Gallery**
     - **Overview**: